 Empress Njamah posted a throwback photo of herself and fellow actress Rukky Sanda on Instagram last year.
 In the photo, Sanda, who is known for her glowing skin and her pretty smle, looked like someone entirely different.
 She looked thinner and her complexion was as dark as Njamah’s.
 Perhaps, Njamah was just trying to remind her of the good old days or maybe she posted the picture for the purpose of revealing to the world what a fake-ass slay queen her friend truly is.
 Who knows what Njamah’s intentions were, and – to be honest – who cares.
 If there’s one thing I know, it’s that Rukky Sanda deserves some kind of credit for pulling off such an impeccable ‘transition’ considering her previous shade.
 I know a woman who has a light face, dark feet, light hands, dark knuckles, light upper arms, and monumentally black elbows.
 It’s not a pretty sight.

 Personally, I have a theory (you are free to contend).
 When a darkskinned girl is pretty, there is a very good chance that she would also be pretty if she was lightskinned.
-When a lightskinned girl is pretty, she would be better off staying that way for the sake of her prettiness (that is, of course, if she’s interested in living up to popular culture’s standards of what being pretty is) .
+When a lightskinned girl is pretty, she would be better off staying that way for the sake of her prettiness.
+I mean this in a general context, of course.
 I know what some of you are probably thinking.
 ‘Did a twelve year-old write this?’
 No, I’m not 12.
 Think about it.
 Imagine how the prettiest lightskinned girl you know would look like if she had the complexion of the prettiest darkskinned girl you know.
 The anti-bleaching advocates who secretly admire and covet Anna Banner’s skin will tell you also tell you they feel great in their own skin.
 A portion of them just happen to truly feel that the lighter their skin, the better they look.
 The other portion, who read and hear praises showered on the alluring glimmer of the lightskinned, want to be manifestations the standards previously mentioned and be objects of adulation just like the lightskinned people.